joel-perry/ApolloCombine/README.md

 - Use ApolloCombine release 0.3.0 and above if you are using the new networking stack

 ## Usage
-The extension to ApolloClient (in the aptly named `ApolloClientExtensions`) includes methods whose inputs mirror the existing ApolloClient operation methods.
+The extension to ApolloClientProtocol (in the aptly named `ApolloClientExtensions`) includes methods whose inputs mirror the existing ApolloClientProtocol operation methods.
 Instead of including a result handler, though, these methods return Combine publishers that deliver the results of the operation to subscribers.

 When `cancel()` is invoked on a subscription, the underlying Apollo operation is also cancelled.